Changes to Bus Services

 Community Transport is for anyone of any age who does not have their own transport and who cannot access public transport services easily.
 In South Cambridgeshire, the people who use these services are generally older people, those with a disability and those who are isolated because of the rural nature of the district.
 Under 16's must be accompanied by an adult.

 You can also contact the County Council's Community Transport Officer about your transport needs on 0345 045 1151.
-Alternatively, follow the link to the County Council's Community Transport web pages or download their A-Z guide to Community Transport in the City and South Cambridgeshire.
+Alternatively, follow the link to the County Council's Community Transport web pages or download their A to Z guide to Community Transport in the City and South Cambridgeshire.

 Community Transport Strategy